Cardiff Railway: Building a new railway

-Against this background the Trustees of the Earl of Bute decided that they should build a railway line to get access to the lucrative traffic in coal and other minerals from the Rhondda and the upper part of the Taff Valley and the Cynon Valley.
+Against this background the trustees of the Earl of Bute decided that they should build a railway line to get access to the lucrative traffic in coal and other minerals from the Rhondda and the upper part of the Taff Valley and the Cynon Valley.
 This, they believed, would enhance their income from transport to their docks as well as the operation of the docks as such.
-In 1885 they purchased the moribund Glamorganshire Canal and the Aberdare Canal, with the intention of converting them both into railway lines.
-This was not proceeded with at once, but in the 1896 session of Parliament the Trustees submitted a Bill for the purpose.
+In 1885, they purchased the moribund Glamorganshire Canal and the Aberdare Canal, with the intention of converting them both into railway lines.
+This was not proceeded with at once, but in the 1896 session of Parliament, the trustees submitted a bill for the purpose.

-The Taff Vale Railway saw this as an obvious assault on its established near-monopoly in those areas, and sought to counter-attack by proposing yet another dock near Cardiff, on the east bank of the River Ely opposite Penarth, and a Bill was submitted for this work in the 1896 session.
+The Taff Vale Railway saw this as an obvious assault on its established near-monopoly in those areas, and sought to counter-attack by proposing yet another dock near Cardiff, on the east bank of the River Ely opposite Penarth, and a bill was submitted for this work in the 1896 session.
 Both this and the Bute Bills were rejected, however.

-In the following session, both Companies tried their proposals once again in Parliament, and this time the Bute Trustees were successful.
-Their Act of 6 August 1897 authorised a line from a junction with the Rhymney Railway at Heath to the Taff Vale at Pontypridd, with a junction to the Taff Vale Railway at Treforest.
-The Act authorised the change of name from the Bute Docks to the Cardiff Railway, although the dock operation was to be included in the new company's activity.
+In the following session, both companies tried their proposals once again in Parliament, and this time the Bute Trustees were successful.
+Their act of Parliament, Cardiff Railway Act 1897 (60 & 61 Vict. c. ccvii), of 6 August 1897, authorised a line from a junction with the Rhymney Railway at Heath to the Taff Vale at Pontypridd, with a junction to the Taff Vale Railway at Treforest.
+The act authorised the change of name from the Bute Docks to the Cardiff Railway, although the dock operation was to be included in the new company's activity.

 The Taff Vale Railway was alarmed at this development, as it could only result in traffic, and income, being diverted from its line to the Cardiff Railway.
-Having found success, the Cardiff Railway promoted a further Bill in the following session, and was authorised on 12 August 1898 to build a railway from Roath Dock to its newly authorised line, joining the Rhymney Railway near the junction.
-Also proposed in the Bill was a new line from Heath Junction to the Docks, which would have made the Cardiff Railway independent of other lines at the southern end, but this was rejected by Parliament.
+Having found success, the Cardiff Railway promoted a further bill in the following session, and was authorised as the Cardiff Railway Act 1898 (61 & 62 Vict. c. cclxii) on 12 August 1898 to build a railway from Roath Dock to its newly authorised line, joining the Rhymney Railway near the junction.
+Also proposed in the bill was a new line from Heath Junction to the docks, which would have made the Cardiff Railway independent of other lines at the southern end, but this was rejected by Parliament.